mozilla-services/Dockerflow/README.md

 1. Code pushed to github triggers the flow
 2. CI builds and tests the container
-3. Verified containers are pushed to Docker Hub
+3. Tested containers are published to Docker Hub
-4. Container is deployed into a live system
+4. Container pull from Docker Hub to be used

 ## Specification